-BUS DATA SUBMENU
+PARALLEL DATA SUBMENU

-If you press the "BUS DATA" button in Menu B, the Bus Data submenu will appear (Figure 2-9) (paralleling applications only).
+If you press the "PARALLEL DATA" button in Menu B, the Parallel Data submenu will appear (Figure 2-9).
+This menu is displayed in paralleling applications only.

-BUS DATA STATUS LINE: The top line of the graphical display is used to indicate the following BUS DATA status:
+PARALLEL DATA STATUS LINE: The top line of the graphical display is used to indicate the following PARALLEL DATA status:

-- STANDBY - DEAD BUS CLOSE: Indicates first genset in system to close to bus. - SYNCHRONIZE: Genset is synchronizing to bus. - LOAD SHARE: Genset has closed to bus and is sharing load with other gensets in system. - LOAD GOVERN: Genset closed to bus in parallel with utility (mains).
+- STANDBY: Indicates no paralleling activity is occurring at present. - DEAD BUS CLOSE: Indicates first genset in system to close to bus. - SYNCHRONIZE: Genset is synchronizing to bus. - LOAD SHARE: Genset has closed to bus and is sharing load with other gensets in system. - LOAD GOVERN: Genset closed to bus in parallel with utility (mains).